-Each different type of carbon credit project has various cost points per tonne $CO_2e$ sequestered.
+Each type of removal/sequestration project has various cost points per tonne CO2e sequestered.
 The table below shows the steep cost curve associated with carbon sequestration activities, which includes natural carbon sinks and carbon capture and storage ("CCS") that reduce net emissions by removing carbon from the atmosphere.
 The table depicts carbon abatement potential as a result of prospective sequestration technologies.
 Given the carbon abatement potential of DACCS is potentially limitless, the x-axis is arbitrary and not intended to define potential bounds.

-Carbon sequestration cost curve (US\$/tCO2) and the GHG emissions abatement potential (GtCO2)
+Carbon sequestration cost curve (US\$/tCO2) and the GHG emissions abatement potential (GtCO2)12

-\ Indicates technologies primarily in early development/ pilot phase with wide variability in the estimates of costs
+^{} Indicates technologies primarily in early development/ pilot phase with wide variability in the estimates of costs